 So how do you stop pinhole leaks from damaging your house?
 The only way to mitigate them is to have your plumbing system inspected by a professional at least once a year.
 This gives your plumber the opportunity to catch them before they do much damage.

-If you haven’t had your plumbing inspected in over a year, contact JW Heating & Air.
+If you haven’t had your plumbing inspected in over a year, contact JW Heating and Air.
 We provide plumbing throughout the Santa Monica area.